chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

    ```
    az login
    ```
-<b>Follow the instructions which appear once running this line as stipulated to authenticate yourself.</b>
+<b>Follow the instructions which appear once running this line, as stipulated, to authenticate yourself.</b>

 >[!IMPORTANT]
 >It is possible that your laptops do not have Azure CLI installed already.
-If not follow the following steps.
+If not carry out the following steps and attempt logging in again.

 <details>
 <summary>Install Azure CLI</summary>